goreleaser/nfpm/README.md

 Donations are very much appreciated!
 You can donate/sponsor on the main [goreleaser opencollective](https://opencollective.com/goreleaser)!
-It's easy and will surely help the developers at least buy some :coffee: or :beer:!
+It's easy and will surely help the developers at least buy some ☕️ or 🍺!

 ## Stargazers over time